Home « Login « Sidebar

 Since that summer, the family has graciously welcomed me as team member in the decorative work on vessels.

-We discuss the development of forms for various cooking and decorative uses.
+Among us, we discuss the development of forms for various cooking and decorative uses.
 A lot of this is based on revisiting (through reproductions) the Byzantine ceramic forms and how they relate to the traditional utilitarian and decorative forms with which they are so familiar.
 In addition, we have been experimenting with an expansion of sgrafitto patterns, based either on the byzantine or on observation of natural forms in the environment.

 In February, 2004, Yiannis and his two eldest sons, Manolis and Nikos, who work with him in the pottery, visited the University of Minnesota as Artists-In-Residence in our new art facility.
-It was an extraordinarily mutually beneficial for everyone.
+It was an extraordinarily exchange mutually beneficial for everyone.
 Students and faculty were thrilled by the Lembesis’ facility and productivity in throwing traditional forms, especially the ease with which they adapted to a variety of clays which, up until that point, they had never encountered.
 Everyone joined in the process of sgrafittoing on pots.
-The Lembesis enjoyed the exchange with students and faculty, especially their introduction to the wealth of information regarding glazing processes that Professor Tom Lane generously offered.
+The Lembesis enjoyed the interaction with students and faculty, especially their introduction to the wealth of information regarding glazing processes that Professor Tom Lane generously offered.
 And there was of course the overwhelming hospitality of Minnesotans in winter!

 A set of DVD’s of this residency, including a powerpoint presentation about the traditional pottery of Sifnos is available from Michael Hanisch, michael@mindthemind.com